 Sinton is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 5,449 people and two constituent neighborhoods, Sinton is the 329th largest community in Texas.

 Sinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sinton is a city of construction workers and builders, service providers, and professionals.
-There are especially a lot of people living in Sinton who work in management occupations (11.08%), healthcare suport services (9.39%), and office and administrative support (8.61%).
+Overall, Sinton is a city of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Sinton who work in office and administrative support (9.71%), management occupations (9.71%), and sales jobs (8.58%).

 Sinton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Sinton is an extremely ethnically-diverse city.
 The people who call Sinton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Sinton, accounting for 71.08% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Sinton, accounting for 75.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Sinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sinton include French , Irish, English, and Czech.
+Important ancestries of people in Sinton include Irish, German, English, European, and Czech.

 The most common language spoken in Sinton is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.